St. John’s Hospital Foundation enthusiastically affirms support for the New Sage Living at St. John’s Health

-The new Living Center will nurture a familial experience and welcome friends and family.
-Resident-centered, relationship-based care is already at the core of the Living Center’s mission, and now the facility will better support the care model.
+Sage Living will nurture a familial experience and welcome friends and family.
+Resident-centered, relationship-based care is already at the core of the Sage Living’s mission, and now the facility will better support the care model.
 As a community hospital, St. John’s Medical Center cares about reinvesting back into the community.Ultimately, building a new facility without overly burdensome debt structure will ensure that SJMC can continue to reinvest in our community.

 RUTH HATCH LOVES ART—CREATING PICTURES AND APPRECIATING THEM.

 To express gratitude, she gifts her canvases; one surgical team at St. John’s was the beneficiary of a small bear sketch.
 Her room at the Living Center greets guests with art; her paintings and portraits of herself ever exuding elegance.Read More

 Key Benefits and Features

 A Place to Call Home